ruhtar/ByteStore/README.md

 ### Core Entities:

 - **Users and Shopping Carts**: ByteStore allows users to create accounts and manage their shopping carts.
+Users can seamlessly modify the quantity of products, remove items, view the total balance of their cart, and proceed to checkout for a smooth purchasing experience.

 - **Products and OrderItems**: The platform offers a catalog of products and users can add them to their shopping carts.